How to Help Someone with Alcohol Addiction

 - Aftercare planning.

 Since family and significant others are also affected, treatment programs often offer family programs to help support the entire family as the recovering alcoholic transitions to wellness and recovery.
-Other activities may address proper nutrition, exercise, and meditation (this is especially prevalent in holistic treatment programs that address the mind-body connection as a key component of recovery).
+Other activities may address proper nutrition, exercise, and meditation.

 What Are the Signs of Addiction?

 Those with an alcohol problem often experience ongoing troubles, such as arrests, a loss of friends, employment issues, and problems at home.
-They may find themselves drinking on the job and or making reckless choices, e.g., driving while intoxicated.
+They may find themselves drinking on the job and or making reckless choices.

-Here is a partial list of the criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) for an alcohol use disorder.
-This list is used for diagnosis, and outlines some characteristic signs and symptoms of addiction:
+Here is a partial list of the criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) for an AUD.
+This list is used for diagnosis and outlines some characteristic signs and symptoms of addiction:9

 - Consuming alcohol in larger amounts or over a longer time span than originally intended.